Ernst van Dyk: Career

 Van Dyk was born with congenital absence of both legs.
 His parents, two provincial-level athletes, recognized his athletic abilities and encouraged sports participation.
 At first he went to school in Graaff-Reinet, but the school couldn't cater for him.
 He then attended the Elizabeth Conradie School for disabled children in Kimberley.
 He competed as a swimmer nationally in his teens.
 In 1992 he enrolled in Stellenbosch University and competed in the Barcelona Paralympics as a swimmer and wheelchair athlete.
 Thereafter, he concentrated on wheelchair athletics.

 Major results

-His ninth win in the 2010 Boston Marathon was a record for that event in any class.
+His 9th win in the 2011 Boston Marathon was a record for that event in any class.
 As of 21 April 2014 he has won ten.
 On 20 April 2010 the South African government announced that van Dyk will be awarded the Order of Ikhamanga in silver for his achievements in sport.

 Personal life

-Van Dyk's company, Enabled Sport, deals in equipment for athletes with disabilities.
-He lives in Paarl, Western Cape with his wife and daughter.
+He lives in Paarl, Western Cape with his wife and two daughters.
+He works for Össur South Africa as the managing director.